Graph Burning: Bounds and Hardness: Introduction

 \section{Introduction}

-One of the key concepts in network science is the propagation of social influence.
-The spread of contagions can have diverse impacts across different applications, making it crucial to measure how quickly they disseminate through a network.
-For instance, on social media platforms like Instagram and Twitter, users quickly share online memes.
+The spread of information, influence, and contagion through networks is a fundamental problem in network science.
+Understanding how rapidly such processes propagate has applications ranging from social media and viral marketing to epidemiology and communication networks.
+Examples include the spread of news, rumors, epidemics, and viral content on online social networks.
 The driving principle here is that a node can immediately influence only its acquaintances or neighbors.
 Although the initial influence comes from a single source node, gradually, additional source nodes emerge at different locations within the network to spread the influence.
-Consequently, the network's structure is the sole factor influencing the rate of spread, making it essential to examine how this rate varies.
-Bonato et al.~\cite{Bonato2016Burning} introduced a mathematical model called \textit{graph burning} for analyzing the rate of the information spread over a network, where this information spread is considered as a fire spread over the network.
-Let $G=(V,E)$ be an undirected graph.
-The \textit{graph burning} is defined as follows: at time $t=0$, all vertices in $G$ are unburned.
-For each time $t\geq 1$, an unburned vertex is chosen to burn, and at each subsequent time step, the fire spreads from each burned vertex to all its unburned neighbors.
-Once a vertex is burned, it remains burned for all future steps.
-The process continues until all vertices in $V$ are burned.
-The \textit{burning number} of a graph $G$, denoted $b(G)$, is the smallest integer $k$ such that there exists a sequence of vertices $B=(b_1,b_2,\ldots,b_k)$ of vertices in $G$, such that $b_i$ is burned at time $i$, and for each vertex $v$ in $G$ there exists a vertex $b_i\in B$, for $i\in\{1,2,\ldots, k\}$, so that the distance between $v$ and $b_i$ is at most $k-i$.
-Here, the sequence $B$ is called the \textit{burning sequence} of $G$ and the vertices $b_1,b_2,\ldots,b_k$ in $B$ are called the \textit{burning sources} in $G$.
-Now, the \BNP\ problem is formally defined as follows.
+Consequently, the network's structure together with the sequence of nodes appearing over time are the factors influencing the rate of spread, making it essential to examine how this rate varies.
+A mathematical model called \emph{graph burning} was introduced~\cite{Bonato2016Burning} to analyze the rate of information spread over a network, where the spread of information is modeled as a fire spreading through the network.
+The discrete-time process of \emph{graph burning} is defined as follows: We are given an undirected graph $G$ with all vertices unburned.
+Each vertex is either burned or unburned.
+In every round (time step), we choose one unburned vertex to burn, and simultaneously, any unburned vertex adjacent to a vertex burned in the previous round also becomes burned.
+A vertex once burned cannot be unburned.
+The process ends when all vertices become burned.
+The \emph{burning number} of a graph $G$, denoted $b(G)$, is the minimum number of rounds for the process to end.
+Note that until the process ends, it is always possible to choose such an unburned vertex.
+A sequence of vertices $B=(b_1,b_2,\ldots,b_k)$, where $b_i$ denotes the vertex chosen in round $i$, is called a \emph{burning sequence} for $G$ of length $k$, and the vertices $b_1,b_2,\ldots,b_k$ are called the corresponding \emph{burning sources} for $G$.
+Alternatively, the burning number of $G$ is the length of a shortest burning sequence for $G$.
+Now, the decision version of the problem is formally defined as follows.